How do you know a coach is any good at player development? I’m specifically addressing those coaches who are implicitly chartered with that goal.

 Let’s make it abundantly clear.
 A winning coach says absolutely nothing about his capacity to develop players.

 I don’t care if he’s won state titles, national titles, or prestigious tournaments.
-It’s all meaningless, if Metric #1 above is not satisfied.
+It’s all meaningless, if Metric #1 is not satisfied.

 So there you go.
 Two macro-level objective criterion, where the first is non-negotiable.
 Tag on the second and you just might have something special, at least for the particular age group being assessed.